 3. Myofascial Adhesions.
 In my experience, many suffering from ITB have adhesions between the band and the Vastus Lateralis muscle that lies beneath it.
 These can be released using soft tissue massage techniques.

-4. Weak Hip Muscles One of the runners gait signs that we look for when people are on the treadmill, is weakness in the Glut Medius muscles.
+4. Weak Hip Muscles One of the runner’s gait signs that we look for when people are on the treadmill is a weakness in the Glute Medius muscles.
 This shows up as the hip dropping down as the runner goes through his/her gait.
 This hip weakness will cause the IT band to both tighten over the hip and will also place pressure on the lateral side of the knee.

 5. Incorrect Running Shoes Running shoes that either allow for too much pronation or running shoes that overly correct the foot can play a role in ITB.
 We place runners on the treadmill and measure their rate of pronation via camera and computer.
 We are then able to prescribe the correct pair of running shoes.